 - If the UE is configured with multiple TAGs, and if the PUSCH transmission of the UE on subframe/slot/subslot for a given serving cell in a TAG overlaps some portion of the first symbol of the PUCCH transmission on subframe/slot/subslot for a different serving cell in another TAG the UE shall adjust its total transmission power to not exceed on any overlapped portion.

-- If the UE is configured with multiple TAGs, and if the SRS transmission of the UE in a symbol on subframe/slot/subslot for a given serving cell in a TAG overlaps with the PUCCH/PUSCH transmission on subframe/slot/subslot or subframe/slot/subslot for a different serving cell in the same or another TAG the UE shall drop SRS if its total transmission power exceeds on any overlapped portion of the symbol.
+- If the UE is configured with multiple TAGs, and if the trigger type 0/1 SRS transmission of the UE in a symbol on subframe/slot/subslot for a given serving cell in a TAG overlaps with the PUCCH/PUSCH transmission on subframe/slot/subslot or subframe/slot/subslot for a different serving cell in the same or another TAG the UE shall drop trigger type 0/1 SRS if its total transmission power exceeds on any overlapped portion of the symbol.

+- If the UE is configured with multiple TAGs, and if the trigger type 2 SRS transmission of the UE in a symbol on subframe/slot/subslot i for a given serving cell in a TAG overlaps with the PUCCH/PUSCH transmission on subframe/slot/subslot i, i-1 or i+1 for a different serving cell in the same or another TAG, the UE shall drop the trigger type 2 SRS in the overlapped symbol if its total transmission power exceeds PCMAX on any overlapped portion of the symbol.

-- If the UE is configured with multiple TAGs and more than 2 serving cells, and if the SRS transmission of the UE in a symbol on subframe/slot/subslot for a given serving cell overlaps with the SRS transmission on subframe/slot/subslot for a different serving cell(s) and with PUSCH/PUCCH transmission on subframe/slot/subslot or subframe/slot/subslot for another serving cell(s) the UE shall drop the SRS transmissions if the total transmission power exceeds on any overlapped portion of the symbol.
+- If the UE is configured with multiple TAGs and more than 2 serving cells, and if the trigger type 0/1 SRS transmission of the UE in a symbol on subframe/slot/subslot for a given serving cell overlaps with the SRS transmission on subframe/slot/subslot for a different serving cell(s) and with PUSCH/PUCCH transmission on subframe/slot/subslot or subframe/slot/subslot for another serving cell(s) the UE shall drop the trigger type 0/1 SRS transmissions if the total transmission power exceeds on any overlapped portion of the symbol.

+- If the UE is configured with multiple TAGs and more than 2 serving cells, and if the trigger type 2 SRS transmission of the UE in a symbol on subframe/slot/subslot i for a given serving cell overlaps with the SRS transmission on subframe/slot/subslot i-1, i or i+1 for a different serving cell(s) and with PUSCH/PUCCH transmission on subframe/slot/subslot i-1, i or i+1 for another serving cell(s), the UE shall drop the trigger type 2 SRS transmission in the overlapped symbol if the total transmission power exceeds PCMAX on any overlapped portion of the symbol.

 - If the UE is configured with multiple TAGs, the UE shall, when requested by higher layers, to transmit PRACH in a secondary serving cell in parallel with SRS transmission in a symbol on a subframe of a different serving cell belonging to a different TAG, drop SRS if the total transmission power exceeds on any overlapped portion in the symbol.